haikalllp/Shrewd-Macro-XD/docs/architecture.md

 ## User Guide

 1. **Running the Application**:
-   - Double-click MouseMacro.exe in the bin/Release/net6.0-windows folder
+   - Double-click NotesTasks.exe in the bin/Release/net6.0-windows folder
    - Application icon will be visible in taskbar and window title
    - Only one instance can run at a time